 Taking Charles’ side, beauty influencer Nikita Dragun, who recently launched her own makeup line, Dragun Beauty, offered an explanation for Charles’ SugarBearHair Instagram Story, posting screenshots of a text conversation from April 20 between her and Charles during Coachella, where Charles asked Dragun to connect him with SugarBearHair because he was “getting attacked” in the VIP area.
 Dragun also offers a screenshot of the receipt with the presumed SugarBearHair contact — the screenshot shows Dragun texting a blacked-out phone number — who agrees to give Charles an artist pass.

 Social media, however, didn’t respond positively to Dragun’s screenshots.
 Many are alleging that the text exchanges were doctored, claiming that its fishy that Dragun was able to get a response from SugarBearHair in less than a minute during the Coachella festival.
 Dragun responded to these claims on her Twitter on Tuesday, stating: “u really think I have the time to fake texts? the only thing I edit is my waist on facetune sis. they have the screen recording of the messages.”

 Have Charles or Westbrook responded to the backlash?

-On Thursday afternoon, Westbrook uploaded a new video to her YouTube channel, titled “Why I Did It…” In the video, a tearful Westbrook explains she never intended to cause such an uproar against Charles or to increase her popularity in the beauty influencer community when she uploaded her initial video on May 10.
+On May 16, Westbrook uploaded a now-deleted video to her YouTube channel, titled “Why I Did It…” In the video, a tearful Westbrook explains she never intended to cause such an uproar against Charles or to increase her popularity in the beauty influencer community when she uploaded her initial video on May 10.